KoobDS/elden-ring-armor-optimizer/README.md

 Method 2's yield, the Greatjar (helm) and Verdigris chest, gauntlets, and legs, is extremely powerful and no-doubt the best armor combination possible if weight is of no issue.
 However, this requires at least 40 Endurance (for a medium roll, meaning without reducing mobility).
 Method 2 for the base game was the only approach to return a full 'in-tact' set, the Bull-Goat set.
 This is also a very strong set but also requires at least 40 Endurance.

 Method 3 is my preferred approach as it balances the need of high damage and infliction resistance with the need to minimize weight and also to have at least 51 poise.
 In the full game, we found Circlet of Light, Crucible Tree Armor, Ascetic's Wrist Guards, and Ronin's Greaves.
-For only 23.3 weight units, this is 69.7% as much power as the most powerful set in the game, while requiring as little as 0 Endurance investment.
+For only 23.3 weight units, this is 69.7% as powerful as the most powerful set in the game, while requiring as little as 0 Endurance investment.
 For the base game, we found Marais Mask, Crucible Tree Armor, Godskin Noble Bracelets, and Ronin's Greaves.
 For only 25.1 weight units, this is 72.5% as powerful as the most powerful base game combination, also requiring as little as 0 Endurance leveling rather than 40 Endurance.

 The Elden Ring Wiki also took a stab at an approach similar to this (though their exact method was not outlined).
 Their finding is below (with an accompanying table showing the set's stats formatted as above):